 Mavenlink is a powerful project management tool that helps automate project management, resource planning, project accounting, and team collaboration.
 This Trello alternative is designed for service organizations and allows you to integrate your employees, task, projects, and resources for transparency and effective utilization.

-Mavenlink is a more feature rich Trello alternative with project management capabilities, allowing you to improve your project’s performance by monitoring budget, time and margins.
+Mavenlink is a more feature-rich Trello alternative with project management capabilities, allowing you to improve your project’s performance by monitoring budget, time, and margins.

 You can also manage multiple projects with ease across different departments.
-Mavenlink’s advanced analytics provides business intelligence, identifies problem areas and suggests best practices.
+Mavenlink’s advanced analytics provides business intelligence, identifies problem areas, and suggests best practices.
 Managers and team members can gain control over margins, improve resource utilization, and better forecast revenue and cost.

 Mavenlink integrates with popular applications like Google, Microsoft, and Salesforce to help you have a single source of truth.

 Pricing: The free plan lets you manage an unlimited number of projects with an unlimited number of teammates, but you only get 500 MB of storage.
-Mavenlink’s paid plans are divided into four categories: Mavenlink Teams ($19/month), Professional ($39/month), Premier (Contact for quote), and Enterprise (Contact for quote).
+Mavenlink’s paid plans are divided into four categories: Mavenlink Teams ($19/month), Professional ($39/month), Premier (Contact for a quote), and Enterprise (Contact for a quote).

 Dapulse is a team collaboration tool that focuses on making collaboration as simple and intuitive as possible.
-It has a beautifully designed dashboard that makes sure all your projects, task, milestones and to-dos are displayed in a visually appealing manner.
+It has a beautifully designed dashboard that makes sure all your projects, task, milestones, and to-dos are displayed in a visually appealing manner.

-With a quick glance, you can have all the information you need, who’s doing what and what’s the progress.
+With a quick glance, you can have all the information you need, who’s doing what, and what’s the progress.
 Anyone who is familiar with social media can easily use Dapulse.
-You can communicate with team members, assign tasks, view progress, share progress and stats with clients and partners and much more.
+You can communicate with team members, assign tasks, view progress, share progress, and stats with clients and partners, and much more.

 Communicating with team members on Dapulse is as clean as it gets.
 You can add rows to your board (called “pulses”) which keeps all your communication within the app.
 No need for unnecessary meetings or dreaded email threads.